amandakeasson/tvb_nipype/README.md

-# Instructions for TVB simulations
+# TVB simulations in nipype

-## SETUP INSTRUCTIONS:

-conda create -n tvbenv python=2 source activdate tvbenv conda install jupyter pip install Cython pip install -U tvb-library
+### SETUP:

+bash ./setup.sh

+### DOCUMENTATION:

-DOCUMENTATION for information about neural mass models and parameters: https://github.com/the-virtual-brain/tvb-library/tree/trunk/tvb/simulator
+* refer to the document below for information about neural mass models (NMMs) and paramters in each model

-1) Add the following line to your ~/.bashrc script:
-LINUX:		export PATH=/path-to-your-tvb-distribution/TVB_Distribution/tvb_data/bin:$PATH
-WINDOWS: 	export PATH=/path-to-your-tvb-distribution/TVB_Distribution/tvb_data/Lib/site-packages:$PATH
-MAC:		[tbd]

-2) Make a directory called tvbsims

-3) In the tvbsims directories, make "input" and "output" directories
+https://github.com/the-virtual-brain/tvb-library/tree/trunk/tvb/simulator

+### Instructions for running simulations:

-4) In the input directory, make files for each subject called <subjectid>_connectivity.mat.
+1) In the "input" directory, make files for each subject called <subjectid>_connectivity.mat.
 The .mat file should contain adjacency matrices for the structural connectivity weights ("sc_weights"), the tract lengths ("tract_lengths") and the functional connectivity ("fc").

 5) In the sim_run.py file, change the variables under the "THINGS TO CHANGE" heading, including: